 The Origins of All 32 NFL Team Names

+What do newspaper headline type and the New Deal have to do with the Oakland Raiders and Philadelphia Eagles?
 Here are the stories behind the nicknames of the NFL’s 32 teams—and what they were almost called.
-All photos via Getty Images.

-Shortly after insurance executive Rankin Smith brought professional football to Atlanta, a local radio station sponsored a contest to name the team.
+Shortly after insurance executive Rankin Smith brought professional football to Atlanta, there was a contest to name the team.
 Thirteen hundred people combined to suggest more than 500 names, including Peaches, Vibrants, Lancers, Confederates, Firebirds, and Thrashers.
-While several fans submitted the nickname Falcons, schoolteacher Julia Elliott of nearby Griffin was declared the winner of the contest for the reason she provided.
+While several fans submitted the nickname Falcons, schoolteacher Julia Elliott was declared the winner of the contest for the reason she provided.
 “The falcon is proud and dignified, with great courage and fight,” Elliott wrote.
 “It never drops its prey.
-It is deadly and has great sporting tradition.”
-Elliott won four season tickets for three years and a football autographed by the entire 1966 inaugural team.
+It's deadly and has a great sporting tradition.”
+Elliott won four season tickets for her trouble.

 Ravens, a reference to Edgar Allan Poe’s famous poem, beat out Americans and Marauders in a contest conducted by the Baltimore Sun.
 Poe died and is buried in Baltimore.